dgraph-io/dgraph/wiki/content/deploy/ludicrous-mode.md

 ## How does it assign timestamps?

-In normal mode, every transaction gets start timestamp, and upon commit, it gets commit timestamp.
-The transcations are flushed when they receive the commit timestamp.
-In ludicrous mode, we assign commit timestamp to be equal to start timestamp, and execute them instantly.
-Which is why you don't need to send a commit request for mutation.
+In normal mode, every transaction gets a `start timestamp`, and upon commit, it gets a `commit timestamp`.
+The transactions are flushed when they receive the `commit timestamp`.
-These timestamps are assigned when they are ready to commit, instead of in the order of their arrival to dgraph.
-This is one of the trade of using ludicours mode.
+In ludicrous mode, we assign a `commit timestamp` equal to the `start timestamp` and execute them instantly, which is why you don't need to send a commit request for mutation.
+One of the trades of using ludicrous mode is that the timestamps are assigned when they're ready to be committed, instead of following the arrival's order.
 ## Can the cluster run with HA?

 Yes, ludicrous mode works with the cluster set up in a highly-available (HA) configuration.